The best way to sell your new title is to have it appear in Amazon search results for books.

 However, you only get ten results and no information about search volume or popularity.

-There are also some free Amazon keyword tools you can try that work a little better.
+You can also try some free Amazon keyword tools that work a little better.

 The best way to research KDP keywords